In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Biz coaching sessions – $1,890.00.
 I have seriously fallen in love with my business coaching clients.
 They are doing such amazing things, and several of them quit their day jobs this past quarter.
 If you want to get on my calendar, click here to book a session.

 - Digital product sales – $3,065.00.
-My online store continues to make regular sales with the majority of income coming from applications to the Client Connection Service (with plans to expand the membership in the future).
-I also recorded my first video training workshop, with bonus worksheets, about Getting Published on The Huffington Post and it’s becoming a very popular item in my store.
+My online store continues to make regular sales with the majority of income coming from applications from my membership site.
+I also recorded my first video training workshop, with bonus worksheets and it’s becoming a very popular item in my store.

 Total = $23,512.71 (yes, I’m a bit obsessive that the numbers on ALL my reports match).